appcanary/blog/source/drafts/security-broken.html.markdown

 We sell biometric authentication systems to people who need a good password manager.
 We sell live threat attribution intelligence with colorful maps to people who need to practice configuration management.
-We sell advanced in-cpu sandbox malware detection to people who need to institute a patching program.
+We sell advanced in-cpu sandbox endpoint protection to people who need to institute a patching program.
 There's a reason why security practitioners get such a kick out of [ThreatButt](https://threatbutt.com/).

 There are lots of real, important, conceptually difficult problems in security.
 We don't really know how to write secure code, and it's all too easy to get socially engineered.
-But, right now, the vast majority of threats can be thwarted by three simple, if hard to implement, solutions:
+But, right now, the vast majority of threats can be thwarted by the basics:

 1. Keep your systems patched
 2. Keep your systems properly configured.
 3. Make sure you have strong passwords and two factor authentication.

-Solve these problems first, and then focus on the Sisyphean tasks that remain.
-Instead, here we are selling bullshit and barely making any progress in 28 years.
+Do the basics first.
+The basics matter.
+Then you can focus on the Sisyphean tasks that remain.
+Instead, here we are selling fancy bullshit and barely making any progress in 28 years.
 Lots of money in it, though.

 ---